Kreyu/data-table-bundle/docs/philosophy/understanding-views-api.md

 !!!
 Note

     If the personalization is enabled, only the columns marked as visible are included in the header row.
+    Because of that, the `nonPersonalizedHeaderRow` property is also available, which represents a row of headers with **all defined columns**, regardless of the visibility applied by the personalization.

 `parent`